rails/website/_posts/2024-10-30-Rails-Versions-7-2-2-and-7-1-5-have-been-released.md

 I'm happy to announce that Rails 7.1.5 and 7.2.2 have been released.
 These are regular bugfix releases.

 This is likely to be the last set of bug fixes for the 7.1 series, which will continue receiving security patches [until October 1, 2025](https://rubyonrails.org/maintenance#security).
-7.2 will continue to receive bug fix releases like this [until August 9, 2025](https://rubyonrails.org/maintenance#bug-fixes).
+7.2 will continue to receive bug fix releases like this [until August 9, 2025](https://rubyonrails.org/maintenance#bug-fixes) followed by another year of security patches.

 For those excited for Rails 8.0, we also published a second release candidate yesterday: 8.0.0.rc2.
 Thanks to everyone who helped us with testing the beta and first release candidate ❤️.